Identification of Latent Group Effects under Conditional Calibration: Monte Carlo Evidence

 \subsection{Calibration failure and the sensitivity bound}

-Propositions~\ref{prop:miscal} and~\ref{prop:sensitivity} characterise bias under miscalibration and show that the bound $|\tau|\,\delta\,\E[|2p-1|]/(2\Vs)$ is sharp over $\mathcal{H}_\delta$.
+Proposition~\ref{prop:robust} characterises bias under miscalibration and shows that the bound $|\tau|\,\delta\,\E[|z|]/(2\Vs)$ is sharp over $\mathcal{H}_\delta$.
 Table~\ref{tab:sim3} and Figure~\ref{fig:bias} evaluate three calibration error shapes at four values of $\delta$, with $n=2{,}000$ and $\tau=1$.
-The \emph{worst-case} shape $\eta=\delta\,\mathrm{sgn}(2p-1)$ nearly attains the sharp bound: tightness ratios range from 0.86 to 0.99, reflecting Monte Carlo sampling variation.
+The simulated \emph{worst-case} shape is the bias-amplifying extremal $\eta=\delta\,\mathrm{sgn}(2p-1)$, which the DGP truncates wherever $p+\eta$ would exit $[0,1]$; per the proof of Proposition~\ref{prop:robust}(b), its attainable bias is $|\tau|\,\E[|z|\min(\delta,\min(p,1-p))]/(2\Vs)$ rather than the unclipped bound.
+The tightness ratios in Table~\ref{tab:sim3}, falling from 0.99 to 0.86 as $\delta$ grows, match this truncation prediction to within Monte Carlo error (the predicted ratios under the design's score distribution are 0.99, 0.96, 0.92, and 0.86): the shortfall is truncation, not sampling noise, and the admissible attenuating extremal $-\delta\,\mathrm{sgn}(2p-1)$ attains the bound exactly.
 The \emph{symmetric} shape $\eta=\delta\sin(\pi p)$ satisfies $\E[(2p-1)\eta]\approx 0$ and produces near-zero theoretical and empirical bias regardless of $\delta$, confirming that calibration errors orthogonal to the signed score leave the estimator unbiased.
 The \emph{linear} shape lies between these extremes.